On the hierarchy of natural theories: The Search for New Axioms

-It turns out that all four possibilities are realized; in the fourth case we \emph{cannot} follow \textsc{maddy's maxim} or we would land ourselves in inconsistency.
-However, this is not typically taken as a refutation of \textsc{maddy's maxim}.
+It turns out that all four possibilities are realized.\footnote{Of course, the first is realized if and only if the second is realized, by double-negation elimination.} In the fourth case we \emph{cannot} follow \textsc{steel's maxim} or we would land ourselves in inconsistency.
+However, this is not typically taken as a refutation of \textsc{steel's maxim}.
 The key point here is that when one restricts oneself to \emph{natural} theories, only the first three possibilities are realized, since natural theories are linearly ordered by consistency strength.
 See \cite{koellner2010independence} for a discussion of this point.